The Walking Dead (1936 film): Reception

-Release and receptionThe Walking Dead premiered on February 29, 1936.
+Box officeThe Walking Dead was a box office hit for Warner Bros., grossing approximately $273,000 in the United States.
+In international markets, it earned an additional $316,000, for a worldwide gross of $589,000, and a profit of $94,750 for Warner Bros.

+Critical response

 Writing in the March 4, 1936, issue of Variety, the reviewer "Odec" said that the film would provide "limited satisfaction" for film patrons with "a yen for shockers."
 The reviewer wrote: "The director and the supporting cast try hard to give some semblance of credibility to the trite and pseudo-scientific vaporings of the writers, but the best they can produce is something that moves swiftly enough but contains little of sustained interest."
 Further, "Odec" predicted: "Karloff will have to be sold on past performances" as The Walking Dead "lets him down badly."

-The film was re-released theatrically in 1942.
-Two decades later, United Artists Associates syndicated the film to local US television stations as part of its 58-film package "Science Fiction-Horror-Monster Features."
-The package became available on May 15, 1963.
+Frank Nugent of The New York Times praised the film for Karloff's performance, which he described as "something to haunt your sleep at nights," before concluding: "Horror pictures are a staple commodity, and this one was taken from one of the better shelves."Variety wrote of the film: "Those with a yen for shockers will get limited satisfaction from the story that has been wrapped around Boris Karloff’s initial stalking piece under the Warner banner."